rivalrockets/rivalrockets.github.com/_posts/2008-03-25-character-krezzo.md

 This is Krezzo, a demonic salesman of crude trinkets and shiny pieces of metal.
 Although worthless, Krezzo proclaims these items to have extraordinary powers and sells them at horrifically exorbitant prices.

 Krezzo stands a mere 3 feet tall.
 His head makes him rather top-heavy and therefore clumsy.
-The one thing he can do well is run, which is needed in his line of &#8220;work.&#8221; He has no demonic powers, and is really only evil on the swindling level.
-He enjoys gambling and games of chance, togas, and doesn&#8217;t like it when people lean on him, bringing attention to his size.
-(That&#8217;s why he grew the horns.)</p>
+The one thing he can do well is run, which is needed in his line of "work."
+He has no demonic powers, and is really only evil on the swindling level.
+He enjoys gambling and games of chance, togas, and doesn't like it when people lean on him, bringing attention to his size.
+(That's why he grew the horns.)</p>

 <p style="text-align: center">
   <img src="/content/2008/03/krezzo-md.jpg" alt="krezzo-md.jpg" />